nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Expected: First anime is deleted from the list.
 Details of the deleted anime shown in the status message.
 Timestamp in the status bar is updated.

    3. Use `list` to list out all animes, make sure that the deleted anime is not shown here

+### Genres

+1. Adding Genres

+    1. List all animes using the `list` command.
+Multiple animes in the list

+    2. Add in a new anime without any genres using `add n/test`

+    3. Use command `genre 1 c/add g/action`
+    Expected: The `action` genre will be added to the test anime

+    4. After the previous command, use command `genre 1 c/add g/action g/fantasy`
+    Expected: The `fantasy` genre will be added to the test anime, while a message tells the user that the `action` genre is already present

+2. Deleting Genres

+   1. List all animes using the `list` command.
+Multiple animes in the list

+   2. Add in a new anime with two genres using `add n/test g/action g/fantasy`

+   3. Use command `genre 1 c/delete g/action`
+      Expected: The `action` genre will be deleted from the anime

+   4. After the previous command, use command `genre 1 c/delete g/action g/fantasy`
+      Expected: The `fantasy` genre will be deleted to the test anime, while a message tells the user that the `action` genre is not present

 ### Saving data